ahmetomerv/ahmetomerv.github.io/content/blog/migrating-webpack-from-v1-to-v5/index.md

 };
 ```

-For minifying JavaScript, we used to use the [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin) but it is no longer required in Webpack v5 or above.
+For minifying JavaScript, we used to use the [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin) but it is no longer required in Webpack v4 or above.
 Setting `mode: production` will enable it by default.
-You can delete the package.
+You can delete the package if you have it installed.

 #### Development Configuration